Executive Committee, 2025-2026

 Secretary-Treasurer, 2018-2023

-Assistant Professor of English, North Carolina Wesleyan University
+Associate Professor of English, North Carolina Wesleyan University, United States

 Research Interests: Victorian women’s writing, sexuality, gender-based violence, romance